hubertolafaille/spoiler_checker_for_youtube/README.md

 [//]: # (  </a>)

-<h3 align="center">Spoiler checker for Youtube extension</h3>
+<h3 align="center">Spoiler Checker for YouTube</h3>

   <p align="center">
-    A Chrome extension to dodge spoiler on Youtube
+    A Chrome extension to dodge spoilers on YouTube
     <br />
     <br />
   </p>